-By now it’s clear to most business leaders that their technology infrastructure is fundamental to the successful delivery of products and services.
-But at the same time, these leaders have also given the lion’s share of their focus to business applications and data, despite the fact that infrastructure accounts for a significant portion of the overall IT spend.
+By now it’s clear to most business leaders that their technology infrastructure is fundamental to the effective delivery of products and services.
+But at the same time, these leaders have also given the lion’s share of their focus to the business applications and data, despite the fact that infrastructure accounts for a significant portion of the overall IT spend.
 This may be changing quickly, though, as technology infrastructure increasingly receives board-level attention.

 Deloitte brings a suite of transformational capabilities to our engagements designed to help clients in their efforts to achieve business objectives.
-They benefit from heightened agility, a reduced tolerance for risk, ability to scale and increased service quality across:
+Clients benefit from heightened agility, a reduced tolerance for risk, ability to scale and increased service quality across:

 Our core capabilities are centered around: